Contact us

 We do our inpatient pediatric rotation at Osceola Hospital in Orlando, a sister hospital within the HCA system.
 This experience is unopposed.
 Housing will be provided for the month.

-We consider our night float and call schedule to be a purely educational experience.
-Our hospital is fully staffed with attending physicians overnight and on weekends who are always available for direct supervision.
+We view our night float and call schedule as a valuable educational experience designed to enhance residents' clinical decision-making, inpatient management, and supervision skills.
+Our hospital is fully staffed overnight and on weekends with attending physicians who are readily available for direct supervision and teaching, ensuring a supportive learning environment at all times.

 We offer competitive salaries and benefits for all family medicine residents that are comparable to other programs in the state.